NillionNetwork/nillion-docs/docs/quickstart.md

 # Developer Quickstart

-Get started with Nillion by writing your first Nada program, storing secrets, and compute on the network.
+Get started with Nillion by writing your first Nada program, storing secrets, and computing on programs on the network.

 ## Install the Nillion SDK